 In California, domestic violence means any criminal offense committed against a spouse, former spouse, person who you have a dating relationship with or formerly had a dating relationship with, or the parent of your child.
 Domestic violence can be battery, assault, threats, vandalism, kidnapping, sexual assault, false imprisonment, or stalking.
 The most common domestic violence cases involve domestic battery.
 Battery is simply an offensive touching, even if there is no injury and the touching leaves no mark or bruise.
 If the battery causes any injury or mark, you can be charged with a felony.

-What Are The Consequences Of A Domestic Violence Charge?
+What Are The Consequences Of Being Charged With A Domestic Violence Charge?

 A person could be sentenced to up to one year in a county jail even for a misdemeanor domestic violence charge.
 Even if no jail time was ordered, they would be placed on domestic violence probation, which would be formal probation, or else they would be supervised by a probation officer.
 They would have to do 52 weeks of anger management classes as well as pay supervision fees and report preparation fees.
 They would be monitored in the domestic violence court for at least a year, and would have to come to court on a regular basis to have reviews in front of the judge.